zc277584121/milvus-docs/site/en/getstarted/run-milvus-docker/install_standalone-docker.md

 - To change the default Milvus configuration, add your settings to the **user.yaml** file in the current folder and then restart the service.
 - The Milvus data volume is mapped to **volumes/milvus** in the current folder.

+You can access Milvus WebUI at `http://127.0.0.1:9091/webui/` to learn more about the your Milvus instance.
+For details, refer to [Milvus WebUI](./milvus-webui.md).

+## Stop and delete Milvus

 You can stop and delete this container as follows

 ```shell